HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 **Profile specific implementation guidance:**

 * To search for an encounter diagnosis, query for Condition resources that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Condition Quick Start] section.
-* {:.new-content #FHIR-27951}The Encounter resource can represent a reason using either a code with `Encounter.reasonCode`, or a reference with `Encounter.reasonReference` to  Condition or other resource.
+* The Encounter resource can represent a reason using either a code with `Encounter.reasonCode`, or a reference with `Encounter.reasonReference` to  Condition or other resource.
    * Although both are marked as must support, servers are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements.
    * The client application **SHALL** support both elements.
    * If `Encounter.reasonReference` references an Observation, it **SHOULD** conform to a US Core Observation if applicable.
 For example, a laboratory result **SHOULD** conform to the [US Core Laboratory Result Observation Profile].
-* {:.new-content #FHIR-28392}This profile supports *where the encounter occurred*.
+* This profile supports *where the encounter occurred*.
 The location address can be represented by the Location referenced by `Encounter.location.location` or indirectly through the Organization referenced by `Encounter.serviceProvider`.
   * Although both are marked as must support, servers are not required to support both `Encounter.location.location` and `Encounter.serviceProvider`, but they **SHALL** support *at least one* of these elements.
   * The client application **SHALL** support both elements.
   * If using `Encounter.location.location` it **SHOULD** conform to US Core Location.
 However, as a result of implementation feedback, it **MAY**  reference the base FHIR Location resource.
 See this guidance on [Referencing US Core Profiles].